 Today, I advise federal and state law enforcement agencies about white-collar crime and train them to identify and catch white-collar criminals.
 Often, I refer cases to them as an independent whistleblower.

 I teach about white-collar crime for professional organizations, businesses, and colleges and universities.
 Professionals can receive CPE or CLE credits.
-In addition, I do forensic accounting and litigation support services for various clients.
+In addition, I perform forensic accounting and litigation support services for law firms and various clients.

-In August 2009, I advised the New Jersey State Assembly Republican Policy Committee about corruption as an expert witness.
+In August 2009, I gave testimony as an expert witness on corruption for the New Jersey State Assembly Republican Policy Committee.

 |Appearing on Fox Business Channel|